mrdoob/three.js/threejs/lessons/threejs-offscreencanvas.md

   ...
 ```

 A few more hacks.
-The OrbitControls add `mousemove` and `mouseup` events to the
+The OrbitControls add `pointermove` and `pointerup` events to the
 `ownerDocument` of the element to handle mouse capture (when the mouse goes
 outside the window).